GIScience/gis-training-resource-center/content/Wiki/en_qgis_visualisation_wiki.md

 ## Visualisation of Raster data

-Raster data is visualised differently from
+Raster data is visualised differently from vector data.